bespoyasov/refactor-like-a-superhero/README.md

 If you are interested in translating it into other languages, please, contact me.
 I'll be happy to discuss details!

+## Errata and Feedback

+If you found a typo or an error, please, open an issue or a pull request in this repository.
+I'll also be glad to hear your ideas and code snippets that can make the examples in the book more descriptive.

+You can find all previous fixes and updates in the commit history of this repository.

 ## License & Copyright

 All materials are © 2022 Alex Bespoyasov.
 The work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).